Filexor/sd-webui-top-k-emphasis/readme.md

 - "s": Similar to "q" but applied after softmax.
 Heads and latent will be sorted for thresholding.
 - "sl": Similar to "s" but only latent elements will be sorted for thresholding.
 - "sh": Similar to "s" but only heads will be sorted for thresholding.
-- "o": Emphasis will be applied after each `torch.einsum('b i j, b j d -> b i d', sim, v)` in cross attention where sim is out put of "s".
+- "o": Emphasis will be applied after each `torch.einsum('b i j, b j d -> b i d', sim, v)` in cross attention where sim is output of "s".
 Heads and latent elements will be sorted for thresholding.
 - "ol": Similar to "o" but only latent elements will be sorted for thresholding.
 - "oh": Similar to "o" but only heads will be sorted for thresholding.